yezz123/authx/docs/configuration/Get-Started.md

 AuthX provides Redis cache, a fast and reliable cache provider that can be used to cache the authentication results and store the user data.
-This one is based on `aioredis` a pure Python asynchronous Redis client.
+This one is based on `redis` a pure Python asynchronous Redis client.

 ➡️ [Cache](cache/index.md)